Vincy2King/Optimization_Group7/README.md

-### Group 12 Project of ADVANCED TOPICS IN OPTIMIZATION
+### Group 7: Convex Optimization of ADVANCED TOPICS IN OPTIMIZATION